 Essentially, it is an agreement between the parties (generally the Defendant and the Prosecutor) that allows everyone to get some of what they want.
-The defendant pleads guilty without a trial, but saves his criminal record because there is never a “sentence” entered into the criminal system.
-How does it work, well it’s largely based on an agreeable technically .
-SIS “Suspended Imposition of Sentence” is not a criminal convictions for purposes of a criminal record.
+The defendant pleads guilty without a trial but saves his criminal record because there is never a “sentence” entered into the criminal system.
+How does it work?
+Well, it’s largely based on an agreeable technicality.
+SIS “Suspended Imposition of Sentence” is not a criminal conviction for purposes of a criminal record.

 What happens is this: The prosecutor wants this case and the other thousands of cases that day to move along.
-He or she wants, and has a duty to encourage the criminal behavior to cease.
-The defendant wants to not be there, and more importantly, wants what may be “youthful indiscretion”, or a “temporary laps in judgment” not to harm his future.
+He or she wants and must encourage the criminal behavior to cease.
+The defendant wants to not be there, and more importantly, wants what may be “youthful indiscretion”, or a “temporary lapse in judgment” not to harm his future.
 The SIS can achieve all of this.
-Most often we see the use of the “SIS” in the situation of first time DWI offenders here in Missouri, or other crimes charged in the municipal or associate courts.
-The parties agree that if the defendant pleads guilty, the court will hold the file without conducting the sentencing, and the defendant agrees to do certain things, such as treatment classes, probation, community service, fines and on and on.
+Most often we see the use of the “SIS” in the situation of first-time DWI offenders here in Missouri, or other crimes charged in the municipal or associate courts.
+The parties agree that if the defendant pleads guilty, the court will hold the file without conducting the sentencing, and the defendant agrees to do certain things, such as treatment classes, probation, community service, fines, and on and on.
 As long as the defendant lives up to his or her end of the deal, the case is closed without sentencing.
-If however a defendant fails to do what was agreed upon, say for example does not complete probation, or take a class, or maybe go through a treatment program, then the Judge conducts a sentencing on the charge, and then, there us a conviction.
+If, however, a defendant fails to do what was agreed upon, say for example does not complete probation, or take a class, or maybe go through a treatment program, then the Judge conducts sentencing on the charge, and then, there is a conviction.
 Some have likened this to the state providing the noose, and the defendant voluntarily using it.
-The lesson here being …”don’t use it”.
+The lesson here is…”don’t use it”.

 O’Fallon, MO 63366